In this weight training for women guide, we will look at everything you may want to know if you are new to this type of exercise.

 Table of Contents

-Women who train with weights twice a week can reduce their body fat by 3 percent, in just ten weeks.
-For some women, that can equate to a dramatic 3-inch reduction of their waist and hip areas, combined.
+Women who train with weights twice a week can reduce their body fat by 3 percent in just ten weeks.
+That can equate to a dramatic 3-inch reduction of their waist and hip areas combined for some women.

 Even more impressive is that this is achievable without reducing food intake.
 Just imagine how many inches you could lose if you cut calories too!
 Even without cutting calories, the lean muscle mass gained through weight training will increase your metabolic rate.
 As a result, you will burn more calories without trying.